AIF-development-team/adsorptioninformationformat/README.md

 | _desorp_loading |  amount adsorbed during the desorption measurement (float)   |

 ## raw2aif converter
-A simple program was produced for windows computers to facilitate the production of adsorption information files from raw analysis text files exported by Quantachrome software (*.txt*) and the Belsorb software raw data files (*.DAT*) and xls files exported by Micromeritics software.
+A simple program was produced for windows computers to facilitate the production of adsorption information files from raw analysis text files exported by Quantachrome software (*.txt*) and the Belsorb software raw data files (*.DAT*) and xls files exported by Micromeritics software (*.xls*).

-The current versions of this program can be found on the [release page](https://github.com/jackevansadl/adsorptioninformationformat/releases/tag/0.0.1), of this repository.
+The current versions of this program can be found on the [release page](https://github.com/jackevansadl/adsorptioninformationformat/releases/tag/0.0.3), of this repository.

 ## Citation